The Traditional Stonemason

 “When I was very young, I had the opportunity to learn the traditional techniques of stonemasonry from the old men who had worked for fifty years in the profession.
 Now, the older stonemasons who migrated to Australia are retiring and there are limited opportunities for young people to learn the traditional methods.
 I believe it is important to learn when you are young, but to learn from old hands.”

-Mr Frroku’s European training is in high demand, particularly with winter bringing increasing requests for traditional stone fireplaces and wood-fire ovens.
+Mr Frroku’s European training is in high demand, particularly with winter bringing increasing requests for traditional stone fireplaces.

 Working across the residential and commercial sector, Ilir specialises in handcut stone walling and paving, and utilises the region’s highly sought after bluestone and sandstone.
 His talents are now on show at Atelier Crafers, where he has completed extensive stonework throughout the café and mezzanine art gallery.